nicepkg/aide/website/en/guide/features/code-convert.md

 <Video src="/videos/aide-code-convert.mp4"/>

-::: tip Custom Language + Additional Description Support
+::: tip Language + Additional Description Support

-When selecting a custom language, you can add an additional description after the language.
-For example, if you want to migrate a `Vue2` project to `Vue3 setup`, you can choose `Custom language` in the input box and then enter:
+After entering the language, you can add a space and then a supplementary description.
+For example, if you want to migrate a `Vue2` project to `Vue3 setup`, you can enter:

-`vue migrate from vue2 to vue3 <script setup> syntax`
+`vue vue2 to vue3 <script setup> syntax`

 This will be parsed as:

-Target language: `vue`
+Target Language: `vue`

-Additional description: `migrate from vue2 to vue3 <script setup> syntax`
+Additional Description: `vue2 to vue3 <script setup> syntax`

-This rule is: target language + space + additional description
+The rule is: Target Language + Space + Additional Description
 :::

 **Related Configuration:**